Mamdouh-Dabjan/Marketing-Method-Analysis/README.md

-# Marketing-Method-Analysis
+# Marketing Method Analysis

-This project analyzes different marketing methods and showcases which method is the best.
+This project analyzes various marketing methods to determine the most effective one.

+## Project Details

-This repository includes the data in CSV format as well as a report detailing the analysis in the Jupyter Notebook.
+- **Data:** The repository includes data in CSV format.
+- **Analysis Report:** Find the detailed analysis in the Jupyter Notebook.

+**Note:** This project is adapted from the DataCamp Professional Certificate exam.